August 20, 2015

 Pirate delivers native prototyping so you can experience the ideas you have in a way you were envisioning from the start.
 Animations, workflows, and more are all possible inside the app giving it a very real feel.
 Pixate has also recently joined Google.

 POP App is a neat mobile application that allows you to take photos of pen or paper mockups you sketch by hand and transform them into working prototypes that behave like a real app.
 Users, will of course, need to supply sketches to make this app excel but when done you can have a fantastic original looking prototype.

 Keynote from Apple is a hidden gem in the animation/prototyping world.
 Even though it’s intended use is for presentations a lot of designers have made use of it’s transitions from slide to slide to build usable prototypes.
 You can customize a lot of features to make it work like an app or website.

 OmniGraffle is a native Mac application that allows you to create a variety of prototypes.
 Anything from workflows, storyboards, to complete clickable prototypes are bundled in the software.
-There is support for creating templates which allow you to use and reuse certain UI elements as well as style them to resemble realistic looking objects.
+There is support for creating templates that allow you to use and reuse certain UI elements as well as style them to resemble realistic-looking objects.

 Balsamic is a long time runner in the prototyping/wireframing world.
 While you can’t click through these mockups you can use their large library of UI elements to create all types of applications no matter the device.

 MockFlow is an all in one solution that focuses on working in the cloud.
 Users design applications by wireframing, collaborating with your team, commenting and even create websites using your prototypes.
 If you’re interested in trying out MockFlow, it’s free for one user with some limitations.